Johnny Depp: Heard related litigations

 On June 1, 2022, the jury returned a verdict after 13 hours of deliberation.
 In their verdict, the jury found that all three statements from Heard's op-ed were false, defamed Depp, and were made with actual malice.
 The jury awarded Depp $10 million in compensatory damages and $5 million in punitive damages, although the punitive damages were reduced to $350,000 due to a limit imposed by a Virginia state law.
 For Heard's countersuit, the jury found that Waldman's first and third statements to the Daily Mail were not defamatory, but that Waldman's second statement to the Daily Mail was false, defamatory, and made with actual malice.
 As a result, Heard was awarded $2 million in compensatory damages and zero in punitive damages from Depp.

-Depp reacted to the result of the trial by declaring that the "jury gave me my life back.
-I am truly humbled."
+Depp reacted to the result of the trial by declaring that the "jury gave [him his] life back."
 Depp also stated that he was "overwhelmed by the outpouring of love and the colossal support and kindness from around the world".
-He continued: "I hope that my quest to have the truth be told will have helped others, men or women, who have found themselves in my situation, and that those supporting them never give up."
-Depp also highlighted "the noble work of the Judge, the jurors, the court staff and the Sheriffs who have sacrificed their own time to get to this point", and praised his "diligent and unwavering legal team" for "an extraordinary job".
+He continued: "I hope that my quest to have the truth be told will have helped others, men or women, who have found themselves in my situation".

-After they filed to appeal the verdict, Heard and Depp settled the case in December 2022, with Heard maintaining that the settlement was "not an act of concession"; meanwhile Depp's lawyers stated that the "jury's unanimous decision and the resulting judgement in Mr. Depp's favor against Ms. Heard remain fully in place", and that the settlement would result in $1 million being paid to Depp, which "Depp is pledging and will donate to charities".
+Heard and Depp settled the case in December 2022, with Heard maintaining that the settlement was "not an act of concession".
+Meanwhile, Depp's lawyers stated that the "jury's unanimous decision and the resulting judgement in Mr. Depp's favor against Ms. Heard remain fully in place", and that the settlement would result in $1 million being paid to Depp, which he was pledging to donate to charity.

-Speaking about the lawsuit in 2025, Depp told The Sunday Times that "it had gone far enough.
-I knew I'd have to semi-eviscerate myself.
-Everyone was saying, 'It'll go away!'
-But I can't trust that.
-What will go away?
-The fiction pawned around the fucking globe?
-No it won't.
-If I don't try to represent the truth it will be like I've actually committed the acts I am accused of.
-And my kids will have to live with it.
-Their kids.
-Kids that I've met in hospitals.
-So the night before the trial in Virginia I didn't feel nervous.
-If you don't have to memorize lines, if you're just speaking the truth?
-Roll the dice."